flybywiresim/docs/docs/pilots-corner/beginner-guide/powering-down.md

 - **Parking** checklist is completed.

-In real life there are many things that begin automatically after parking at the gate.
-The jetway is connected to the aircraft, doors are opened, passengers disembark, cargo is unloaded, etc. The pilots don't have to do much to trigger these steps.
+In real life, there are many things that begin automatically after parking at the gate.
+The Jetway is connected to the aircraft, doors are opened, passengers disembark, cargo is unloaded, etc. The pilots don't have to do much to trigger these steps.

-In the simulator though we would have to trigger them by ourselves.
-For this we use the FlyByWire flyPad's ground functionality or the Microsoft Flight Simulator's built-in ATC to start these procedures.
+In the simulator, though, we would have to trigger them by ourselves.
+For this, we use the FlyByWire flyPad's ground functionality or the Microsoft Flight Simulator's built-in ATC to start these procedures.
 There are also some nice add-on tools out there which help with this.

 Taking care of passengers and luggage with the FlyByWire flyPad:

 - Go to the flyPad (view can be activated by `Ctrl+0`).
-- Connect the jetway (PAX).
+- Connect the Jetway (PAX).
 - Call cargo/baggage (Baggage).

 ![flyPad Ground page](../../fbw-a32nx/assets/flypados3/flypad-ground.png){loading=lazy}

-Obviously this would take a while in real life and we would not be able to shut down the aircraft before everybody is disembarked.
+Obviously, this would take a while in real life, and we would not be able to shut down the aircraft before everybody is disembarked.

 For a turn around we would start preparing the aircraft for the next flight and the cabin crew would coordinate everything from disembarking the passengers, cleaning and resetting the cabin.

-After refuelling the pilot would signal the cabin crew that they could let the new passengers board the aircraft once the cabin is ready.
+After refueling, the pilot would signal the cabin crew that they could let the new passengers board the aircraft once the cabin is ready.

 This concludes *Disembarking Passengers and Baggage*.